*Suitable for smart phones - simply click on menu item to the left and scroll down the page*

 Couples are delaying their efforts to have a family because of careers and because contraception allows them to wait until their circumstances are more ideal.
 Unfortunately, fertility decreases with ages of the male (De la Rochebrochard, 2006, Fratterelli, 2008, Girsh, 2008) as well as the female.
 The antioxidant status of tissues of the body is lower as age increases.
 The older age at marriage often means contact with more sexual partners and sexually transmitted diseases like chlamydia which can damage the fallopian tubes.
 Endometriosis increases as more menstrual periods occur.
 Finally, more time allows more body weight to accumulate.
 Even an extra 100 calories per day causes a weight gain of 10 pounds per year and 100 pounds in 10 years.
 Obesity decreases fertility, increases miscarriage, and causes pregnancies to be more complicated (see weight and fertility).

-Personal habits such as smoking, alcohol, and even caffeine can have effects on fertility.
+Personal habits such as smoking and alcohol can have effects on fertility.
 Surprisingly, even second hand smoke damages the sperm and eggs, apparently as much as smoking.

 Exercise and fertility